serverlessworkflow/specification/specification.md

 The `actions` property defines actions to be executed in each state iteration.

 If actions are not defined, you can specify the `workflowid` to reference a workflow id which needs to be executed for each iteration.
-Note that `workflowid` should not be the same as the workflow id of the workflow wher the foreach state is defined.
+Note that `workflowid` should not be the same as the workflow id of the workflow where the foreach state is defined.

 Let's take a look at an example: